TYW-Lab/TYW-Lab.github.io/_pages/contact.md

 ---

-<b>For current Ph.D. students</b>: If you are interested in joining me as a Ph.D. student or a postdoc, please send me an email (wangty_AT_bu.edu) with your CV and publication list, especially if some of the following describe you:
+<b>For current or prospective Ph.D. students</b>: If you are interested in joining me as a Ph.D. student, please send me an email (wangty_AT_bu.edu) with your CV and publication list, especially if some of the following describe you:

 1. You are fascinated by certain scientific questions and have the desire to create your own artifact (theory, methods, discoveries, or invention).
 Please do not forget to share what inspires you.
 1. You are comfortable with the open-ended nature of research, and can effectively utilize literature, discussions, and other resources to chart a way forward.